epfl-ada/ada-2023-project-onsecalme123/README.md

 ### Step 4: Diving into the Analysis of Events

-In this section, we will try to answer the different research questions.
+In this section, we tried to answer the different research questions.

 #### Number of Movies per Event Over the Years